Hackforth

-Hackforth is a small village and civil parish in the Hambleton district of North Yorkshire, England, about 4 mi north of Bedale.
+Hackforth is a small village and civil parish in the county of North Yorkshire, England, about 4 mi north of Bedale.
 Nearby settlements include Langthorne and Crakehall.

 History

 Hackforth was mentioned in the Domesday Book in 1086 as being in the hundred of "Land of Count Alan" and the county of Yorkshire, the population was estimated at 6 households.

 In 1870-72 John Marius Wilson's Imperial Gazetteer of England and Wales described Tunstall as:"a township in Hornby parish, N. R. Yorkshire; 4¼ miles NNW of Bedale.
 Acres, 1, 264.
 Real property, £1, 957.
 Pop., 1 67.
 Houses, 28.
 The property belongs to the Duke of Leeds.
 Bishop Tunstall was a native."As mentioned in the gazetteer, Hackforth was the birthplace of Cuthbert Tunstall, who served as the Prince-Bishop of Durham on two occasions between the years of 1530 and 1559, during the reigns of Henry VIII, Edward VI, Mary I and Elizabeth I.